The Importance Of Temperature Control, The 2‑Zone Setup, And Indirect Cooking

 "A man in the house is worth two in the street."
 Mae West

-The single most essential concept an outdoor cook needs to understand is the importance of temperature control and how to use a 2-zone setup.
+The most essential concepts an outdoor cook needs to understand is the importance of temperature control, the differences between direct heat and indirect heat, and how to use a 2-zone setup.

 Whether you are cooking on an El Cheapo Charcoal Grill from Wally World, a Super Stratoliner Stainless Steel Gas Grill from Williams of Napa, or a Texas Tinkermann Iron Tube Competitor mounted on a trailer, most outdoor cooking goes best if you use a 2-zone setup.
 Even if you are only cooking hot dogs.

 To cook delicious food, you need to control your cooking temperature because the compounds in foods react differently to different levels of heat.
 For example, meats are composed of protein, water, fat, collagen, and some sugars, and each component changes drastically at different temperatures.
 Fats render at one temp, water evaporates at another, collagens melt at another, sugar caramelizes at another, the Maillard reaction (a.k.a. browning) occurs at another, and carbonization (a.k.a. charring or burning) occurs at yet another temp.

 On a grill, a 2-zone setup is ideal because it gives you much better control over temperature.
 In a 2-zone setup, you have one side of the grill that is hot and producing direct radiant heat, and the other side is producing no heat and food on that side cooks by indirect convection heat.
 We'll call one the direct zone and the other the indirect zone.
 When you shop for a grill, you must get one that allows you to configure it in 2 zones.

 The most common mistake we make is using too much direct heat.
 That's how we make hockey pucks.
 If meat is exposed to very high heat for too long the proteins get their undies in a bunch and shrink, squeezing out the liquids, and the result is tough dry meat.